Galaxy interactions in filaments and sheets: insights from EAGLE simulations: Results and Conclusions

-The filaments in the cosmic web are generally located at the intersection of sheets.
-Analysis with N-body simulations suggest that matter successively flows from voids to sheets, sheets to filaments and finally from filaments to the clusters \citep{arag10, cautun14, ramachandra, galarraga22}.
+The filaments appear at the intersection of sheets and are generally denser compared to the sheets.
+Studies with N-body simulations suggest a successive flow of matter from voids to sheets, sheets to filaments and from filaments to clusters \citep{ramachandra, galarraga22}.
 A number of earlier studies find that the galaxy pairs are preferentially aligned with the filament axis \citep{tempel15, mesa18}.
 The alignment signal is reported to be stronger for closer pairs residing near the filament spine.
 The anisotropic accretion along the filaments may significantly influence the gas accretion efficiency in these aligned galaxy pairs and trigger interaction induced star formation in them.
-On the other hand, the major pairs with $r>50$ kpc show a lower star formation in filaments than in sheets.
+Contrarily, the major pairs with $r>50$ kpc show a lower star formation in filaments than in sheets.
 The filaments are generally denser than the sheets.
 The $D1$-type galaxies are embedded in high density environment as compared to the $D2$-type galaxies \citep{pandey20}.
-The galaxies in high density environments are known to be less star forming and redder compared to those residing in low density environments \citep{lewis02,gomez03,kauffmann04}.
+The galaxies in denser environments are known to be redder and low star forming \citep{lewis02, gomez03, kauffmann04}.
 So naively one would expect the galaxies in filamentary environment to be less star forming and redder compared to the galaxies in sheet-like environment.
 We find that this is true for the galaxies in major pairs with separation larger than $50$ kpc.
 However, the galaxies in major pairs at closer pair separation show a strikingly opposite behaviour.

+We do not analyze the alignment of the galaxy pairs in our study.
+The individual sheets and filaments can not be identified using the local dimension.
+We plan to carry out a detailed study of the galaxy pair alignment with different identification techniques of the cosmic web in a future work.